sarahdini-design/ontario-ed-performance-analysis/README.md

 A useful next step would be to examine corporations with persistent gaps within each peer group alongside operational information such as patient volume, case mix, staffing, and inpatient capacity.

 For Community–Small hospitals, suppressed initial-assessment values should also be considered before making broader comparisons with the other peer groups.

-Patient volumes, case mix, hospital capacity, staffing, and other operational factors would be needed to understand what may be behind these differences.

 ## Question 6